mendix/docs/content/howto/mobile/setting-up-native-push-notifications.md

 Push notifications (also known as remote notifications) allow you to remotely trigger small text messages, sounds, and more on your users' devices.
 For more information on notifications, see Apple's [APNs Overview](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html) or Google's [Notifications Overview](https://developer.android.com/guide/topics/ui/notifiers/notifications).

 Native remote push notifications have more capabilities than hybrid push notifications.
-To setup Push Notifications for your Native App, you will have to:
+To set up push notifications for your Native App, you will have to:

 1. Generate an app using the Native Mobile Builder.
 1. Configure your Firebase setup.